jbwexler/neurovault_puppet/doc/INSTALL_DEVSERVER.md

     ```

 + _Optional_: Edit the Vagrantfile and customize it to your needs.
 (There is usually no need to modify this.)
-    -  The default config will use the simplest networking and file sharing option available for VirtualBox (Port Forwarding, and Rsync).
-The options should work on any system that can use Vagrant.
+    -  The default config will use the simplest networking and file sharing option available for VirtualBox (Port Forwarding, and NFS).
+The options should work on most systems that can use Vagrant and provide reasonable performance.
     - See the detailed comments in the [Vagrantfile](../confs/Vagrantfile.virtualbox) for possible customization options.

 #### 3. Edit Puppet configuration